-The Internet Archive stores snapshots of webpages in an effort to preserve online information and culture for the future.
+The Internet Archive stores snapshots of webpages to preserve online information and culture for the future.
 Anyone can see snapshots of old versions of webpages in the Internet Archive Wayback Machine.
-If anything ever happens to you or your blog ever goes down, your blog posts can still remain accessible in the Wayback Machine.
+If anything ever happens to you or your blog goes down, your blog posts can still remain accessible in the Wayback Machine.
 You can now help this effort by making sure your WordPress blog is included in the archive.

 By using my shiny new Post Archival in the Internet Archive plugin for WordPress, your WordPress blog will automatically ping the archive 12 hours after you publish new blog posts.
-The 12 hour window will allow you to correct spelling and other mistakes, or even unpublish the blog post entirely without having it stored in the archive.
-It helps to keep you honest and functions as a motivation to set high quality expectations for yourself.
+The 12-hour window will allow you to correct spelling and other mistakes, or even unpublish the blog post entirely without having it stored in the archive.
+It helps to keep you honest and functions as a motivation to set high-quality expectations for yourself.

 The first time you activate the plugin on a WordPress site, it will start to send archive requests for existing blog posts.
 Only one blog post will be archived every 25 minutes, so this can take quite a while depending on the number of posts.
-You don’t need to do anything, just let the plugin do it’s thing.
+You don’t need to do anything, just let the plugin do its thing.

 Download Post Archival in the Internet Archive plugin from the WordPress Plugin Gallery to start archiving your WordPress blog immediately.